Tuesday, January 30, 2024

 I am so grateful for the many wonderful memories at Gina's.
 It was a nice family outing for our foursome on a warm summer day to walk about 5-10 minutes to get a sweet treat.
 Relatives in my extended family enjoyed it, too.
 When my Aunt Terri transitioned out of the Chicago area, she looked forward to stopping at Gina's when she came back for visits.

 My Grandma Dottie enjoyed it, too.
 One time, she came to visit us on Labor Day in Oak Park.
-On a later day, she told my Mom that traffic was so good going back to her residence that she almost turned around and head to Gina's.
+On a later day, she told my Mom that traffic was so good going back to her residence that she almost turned around and to head back to Gina's.

 When our family got word that she was near the end of her life, I went to visit her, and I took some lemon-flavored Gina's Italian ice.
 After waking up a few minutes following my arrival in her apartment, I gave her some of the treat.
 And that was the last visit I had with her before her passing a few days later.

 And then, a few days afterwards, my good college friend Matthew came to visit and I offered to take him to Gina's, remarking when I showed up at the window that I brought a friend, which I did on other occasions, too.
-During a summer during my college years, came to visit, and I took him there.
+During a summer during my college years, Roy came to visit, and I took him there.

-This past May, Heather and Zach came to visit and they took me up on my suggestion to get Gina's after we had dinner--in the photo below, by either Mom or dad.
+This past May, Heather and Zach came to visit and they took me up on my suggestion to get Gina's after we had dinner--in the photo below, by either Mom or Dad.

 Yes, indeed, I have so many great memories of Gina's of enjoying good flavors and doing so in wonderful company.
 I'll be delighted to carry them with me always.